MichaelBTinnin/PHP-MySql/README.md

 # PHP-MySql
-Takes orders, reviews order items, submits all information to MySql
+Takes orders and customer info, reviews order items, submits all information to MySql